What Will Happen to My Social Security if the Government Shuts Down?

 Whenever a threat of a shutdown looms, I monitor the situation by checking Social Security's contingency plan often.

-If the government shuts down again and/or the debt ceiling is not raised, I will be in touch with all of my current clients to advise them on how this situation will affect them depending upon the current status of their claim.
+If the government shuts down again in 2024, as a Social Security Disability lawyer, I will be in touch with all of my current clients to advise them on how this situation will affect them depending upon the current status of their claim.

 Government shutdowns and defaults are often averted at the last minute.
 Hopefully, that will be the case again this time as well.